-6.5 A comparison between the three year sales average for 2015 to 2017 and actual sales is shown in Figure 6.3.
-The three year average of crushed rock sales average from North East England is 163,000 tonnes.
-The decrease in sales in 2017 compared to those in 2016 mean that the sales recorded in 2017 are below the three year sales average.
+6.5 A comparison between the three year sales average for 2016 to 2018 and actual sales is shown in Figure 6.3.
+The three year average of crushed rock sales average from North East England is 150,000 tonnes.
+The higher level of sales recorded in 2016 mean that the sales recorded in 2018 are below the three year average.
 Prior to 2017, the general pattern shows increasing sales, which is considered to be as a result of an increase in construction activity following the economic downturn and operators without igneous rock quarries in North East England supplying this mineral from other sources.
+The fall in 2017 is considered to be as a result of two sites in North East England not importing crushed rock as they had done in previous years with materials being sourced from elsewhere.